Beth Ditto: Life and career

 She courted mild controversy in 2006 when she claimed to have eaten squirrels as a child.

 In 2007–2008, Ditto contributed a fortnightly advice column on body image to The Guardian newspaper entitled 'What would Beth Ditto do?'.

-In 2007 she was featured posed nude on the front cover of music magazine NME.
-Germaine Greer, writing in The Guardian, said the magazine had "enough courage to put the coolest woman on the planet on the cover" whilst acknowledging its limits.
+In 2007 she was featured posed nude on the front cover of music magazine NME.Naked Beth Ditto NME cover up for award Germaine Greer, writing in The Guardian, said the magazine had "enough courage to put the coolest woman on the planet on the cover" whilst acknowledging its limits.
 Greer also praised Ditto for her motives, saying her "intention is to force acceptance of her body type, 5 ft tall and 15 st, and by this strategy to challenge the conventional imagery of women".
 In February 2009 bi-annual British style magazine Love featured Ditto posed nude on the front cover of its premiere issue, with prominent public advertising.
 Emily Hill, writing in The Guardian, was cynical of Love magazine's intentions, writing that "Beth Ditto on Love magazine is not evidence of fashion's new acceptance, but a diversion before emaciated normality returns".

 Ditto launched her first plus-size collection for women's clothing retailer Evans on July 9, 2009, in collaboration with head of design Lisa Marie Peacock.
 Ditto provided sketches and drew inspiration from her favourite vintage and charity shop clothes as well as bands like Blondie, The Slits and Grace Jones, and Art Deco movements.
 Her second collection for Evans launched in 2010 with just over 20 individual items.
 Marianne Kirby, writing in The Guardian, said the "collection struck a nerve with its iconic pieces" and that it was an "international success".

 She opened (modeled) and closed the Jean Paul Gaultier spring 2011 fashion show during Paris Fashion Week in October 2010.

 In June 2012 Ditto collaborated with MAC Cosmetics to create a make up collection.

 Ditto released her memoir in 2012 called Coal to Diamonds, which she co-wrote with Michelle Tea.
 It was positively reviewed in The Guardian and NME.

 Ditto confirmed the split of the band Gossip to pursue a career in fashion and her solo career in 2016.

 In 2018, Ditto made her film acting debut in Gus Van Sant's Don't Worry, He Won't Get Far on Foot.
 The following year she was cast in On Becoming a God in Central Florida, a Showtime series starring Kirsten Dunst.

+In 2025, Ditto joined BBC Radio 6 Music to be a regular guest for Nick Grimshaw's show.
+In December of that year, she began presenting Indie Forever Disco, making a playlist of indie music.
+In February 2026, Radio 6 Music announced that Ditto would replace Huey Morgan on Saturday mornings from 4 April 2026.